£460 + Travel.

-Join us for a mountain flying trip to the Massif Central, flying over extinct volcanos and 1800m mountains in central France.
+Join us for a mountain flying trip to the Massif Central, flying over extinct volcanoes and 1800m mountains in central France.

-The price includes: accommodation, home cooked food, up to one XC retrieve at the end of each day, and guiding from experienced pilots Dave Harvey and Michel Carnet.
+The price includes: accommodation, home cooked food, up to one XC retrieve at the end of each day.
 The price does not include travel.

 Massif Central, France – One of the best known flying sites in the region is Puy de Dome, an extinct volcano with a mountain railway, in the north of the Massif Central.
 Takes all wind directions.
 Big grassy takeoffs.
 The train runs every 40 minutes so it’s easy to get back up the mountain.
 Epic XC flights towards Mont Dore to the south.
 There are countless other mountain sites in the area, surrounding the Puy de Sancy (highest peak in the Massif Central) and the Plomb du Cantal to the south.

 If the weather is bad in the Massif Central, we may change the destination at the last minute.
 Other possible destinations include Val Louron (French Pyrenees), Mevouillon (Southern French Alps), or the Scottish Highlands.

 About £140 return if you travel by road with us (paying your share of fuel, ferry, and motorway tolls).
 This is based on 3 or 4 people per car, and we’ll ask for volunteers to share some of the driving.
 Or you can take a plane and we’ll collect you from the airport in return for the fuel and any motorway toll cost.
 The best airport for the Massif Central is Clermont Ferrand – but please don’t book any flights until the destination is confirmed.